 |The Phoenix is found across cultures.
 Ancient legend paints a picture of a magical bird which lives for several hundred years before it dies, bursting into flames.
 It is then reborn from the ashes, to start a new life.
 It is an image that is still used commonly in popular culture and folklore.
 The legendary phoenix is associated with the rising sun and fire. |

 It builds its own funeral pyre and ignites it with a clap of its wings.
-After death it rises gloriously from the ashes and flies away.
+After death it rises from the ashes.

 |The Huma is a mythical bird of Iranian legends and fables.
 The Huma bird is said to never come to rest, living its entire life flying invisibly high above the earth, and never alighting on the ground.|

 In some Huma myths, the bird is said to be phoenix-like, consuming itself in fire every few hundred years years, only to rise anew from the ashes.
 The Huma bird is a 'bird of fortune' since its shadow (or touch) is said to be auspicious.
-Even catching a glimpse of it is sure to make one happy for the rest of his/her life.
+Even catching a glimpse of it is sure to make one happy for life.

 The phoenix is Milcham in the Jewish tradition.
 The legend says that after consuming the 'forbidden fruit' in the garden of Eden, Eve became envious of the other creatures who enjoyed their immortal existence.
 Therefore, she convinced them to eat the 'forbidden fruit' as well so that they lose their immortality and become lowly mortals.
 The only creature she could not persuade to do so was the phoenix, who remained immortal.